bittin/media-browser/README.md

 Media browser with database backend for the COSMIC desktop environment

+The GUI of the file manager part is a clone of COSMIC files with a few modifications.

+The GUI of the video / audio player is a clone of COSMIC player.
+The player itself is a modification of iced-video-player.

+The Image viewer GUI is inspired by gthumb.

+The backend is a genuine creation.
+And making all the above work together was quite a lot of work.

 This project is developed and tested on Linux using Wayland and Pipewire.

 > [!NOTE]